Aberystwyth University - Data Protection Policy

 In general all information about staff will be kept in accordance with the University’s Records Retention Schedule after their employment ceases.
 Some information however will be kept for much longer.
 This will include information necessary in respect of pensions, taxation, potential or current disputes or litigation regarding the employment, and information required for job references.
 Further details are available from the Director of Human Resources.

 Compliance with the 1998 Act is the responsibility of all members of the University.
 Breach of the Data Protection Policy may lead to disciplinary action or withdrawal of facilities.
-Any questions about the interpretation or operation of this policy should be referred to the Registrar and Secretary.
+Any questions about the interpretation or operation of this policy should be referred to the Pro Vice-Chancellor (Student and Staff Services).